Skip to Content

 Shallots

-Shallots grow in clusters, similar to garlic, and vary in color from green to dark red.
-They are usually smaller than globe onions and can be used in a variety of ways.
-They have a delicate, leek-like flavor.
+Shallots grow in clusters similar to garlic and vary in color from green to dark red.
+They are smaller than globe onions and can be used in a variety of ways.
+Shallots are a little more delicate than white, yellow, or brown onions and are great in salads, salad dressings, and casserole dishes.
+They can be enjoyed raw due to their milder flavor or lightly cooked.

 Leeks